Does Pantoprazole Cause Bloating?

 • Malnutrition (due to malabsorption of nutrients).

 The frequency and risk of SIBO with long-term PPIs are not well defined.
-The association is still controversial; it is not a reason to stop PPI without consulting your doctor.
+The association is still controversial; stopping PPI without consulting your doctor is not a reason.

 This 2017 Meta-analysis stated that long-term PPI (pantoprazole) moderately increases the risk of SIBO (And subsequent bloating).

 Being bloated doesn’t always mean your pantoprazole is the cause.
-You have to note that bloating can be a symptom of the disease that is treated by pantoprazole.
+You have to note that bloating can be a symptom of the disease treated by pantoprazole.

 You often take pantoprazole for gastritis, stomach ulcers, functional dyspepsia, or gastroesophageal reflux disease (GERD).
 Bloating can be a result of these diseases rather than pantoprazole.